pyt-team/TopoModelX/README.md

       For PyTorch 10 or 11 replace `torch-1.12` by `torch-1.10` or `torch-1.11`.

+5. Install the package TopoNetX from source, following: https://github.com/pyt-team/TopoNetX
+6. Install the package TopoEmbedX from source, following: https://github.com/pyt-team/TopoEmbedX

-5. Ensure that you have a working tmx installation by running the entire test suite with
+7. Ensure that you have a working tmx installation by running the entire test suite with

    ```bash
    pip install pytest